 There are several ATMs, pharmacies, and gear shops in Lukla.
 The ATMs give a max NPR 15 000/US$130 per withdrawal.
 The next place with ATMs is Namche Bazar but there you can get only NPR 10 000/US$85 at once.

-At Lukla (just before the exit gate), there is a ticket office where you get your first permits for the trek (local government permit), NPR 2000/US$17 per person.
+At Lukla (just before the exit gate), there is a ticket office where you get the Trek Card and pay the fee.
+The total fee is NPR 5000/US$38 per person.
 There are two checkpoints for the day, the first one right next to the ticket office, the second at about 9km, both check the permit that you buy in Lukla.
 Keep the permit till the end of the trek you’ll have to check out several times on the way back.

 Alternative option